fossasia/open-event-server/docs/RUNNING.md

 ```

 * **Step 7** - Start the application along with the needed services.
 The `&` at the end of the commands below make them run in background so that they don't hold the terminal.
+See [REDIS.md](REDIS.md) for more info.

 ```sh
 # download and run redis